-The technology transferred from # nbsp; the Russian specialists to the Nicaraguan specialists of the MECHNIKOV Institute will allow obtaining knowledge of all the stages necessary for the production of the aforementioned vaccine, which in turn will lead to the possibility of proceeding with the vaccination of the Nicaraguan population Already next year 2022.
-This topic was widely discussed during the VI International Congress: The world after the pandemic: development trends of the pharmaceutical industry ”held from October 18 to 21 of the current year in the city of Managua both by the representatives of the Chumakov Center and those of the MECHNIKOV Institute.
+The technology transferred from the Russian specialists to the Nicaraguan specialists of the MECHNIKOV Institute will allow to obtain knowledge of all the stages necessary for the production of the aforementioned vaccine, which in turn will lead to the possibility of proceeding with the vaccination of the Nicaraguan population next year, in 2022.
+This topic was widely discussed during the VI International Congress: The world after the pandemic: development trends of the pharmaceutical industry, held from October 18 to 21 of the current year in the city of Managua both by the representatives of the Chumakov Center and those of the MECHNIKOV Institute.

-The initiative is fully supported by the Government of the Republic of Nicaragua, which confirms the public announcement of the Presidential Advisor for the Promotion of Investments, Trade and Cooperation, Laureano Ortega made a few days ago: «Our Government through the negotiations with the sister Russian Federation, institutes and ministries, we are beginning the testing stages for the production of a vaccine against Coronavirus here in Nicaragua, "said Laureano Ortega.
+The initiative is fully supported by the Government of the Republic of Nicaragua, which confirms the public announcement of the Laureano Ortega (Presidential advisor for the promotion of investments, trade and cooperation) made a few days ago: «Our Government through the negotiations with its sister Russian Federation, institutes and ministries, is beginning the testing stages for the production of a vaccine against Coronavirus here in Nicaragua".

 The MECHNIKOV Institute is already receiving raw material from Russia to start laboratory tests at its facilities, which would be the first step to start the production of the vaccine.

 All the production process will be carried out in compliance with Good Manufacturing Practices and General Norms for the manufacture of medicines of the European Pharmacopoeia.
 Immunization will cover not only the Nicaraguan population, but in the near future also the sister countries of the Central American region and other Latin American countries.